-Treatment of Overpayment Deductions from Social Security Benefits

-HACA must make a special calculation of annual income when the Social Security Administration (SSA) overpays an individual, resulting in a withholding or deduction from his or her benefit amount until the overpayment is paid in full.
-The amount and duration of the withholding will vary depending on the amount of the overpayment and the percent of the benefit rate withheld.
-Regardless of the amount withheld or the length of the withholding period, HACA must use the reduced benefit amount after deducting only the amount of the overpayment withholding from the gross benefit amount [Notice PIH 2012-10].
+Treatment of Overpayment Deductions from Social Security Benefits depending on the amount of the overpayment and the percent of the benefit rate withheld.
+Regardless of the amount withheld or the length of the withholding period, HACA must use the reduced benefit amount after deducting only the amount of the overpayment withholding from the gross benefit amount [Notice Notice PIH 2018-24].